 - Be secure - Guards are not easy to remove or alter.
 Guards and safety devices are made of durable material that will withstand the conditions of normal use.
 Guards are firmly secured to the machine.

-- Prevent contact - The guards prevent hands, arms, or any part of an employee’s body or clothing from making contact with dangerous moving parts.
+- Prevent contact - The guards prevent hands, arms, or any part of an employee’s body or clothing from making contact with dangerous moving parts or pinch points at the point of operation.

 - Protect from falling objects - The guards ensure that no objects can fall into moving parts.